 What is the difference between type 1 and type 2 diabetes?

 If you’ve got type 2 diabetes, it’s slightly different.
 The insulin you make either can’t work effectively, or you can’t produce enough of it.
-Type 2 diabetes usually appears in adults; however, it is frequently being diagnosed in younger overweight people and certain ethnic groups.
+Type 2 diabetes usually appears in adults; however, it is frequently diagnosed in younger overweight people and certain ethnic groups.
 A change can reduce the risk of its development in lifestyle.

 The risk of developing type 2 diabetes through family genes is much higher than for type 1 diabetes.

 About 90 per cent of people with diabetes have type 2 diabetes.
 We all need insulin to live.
 It does an essential job.
 It allows the glucose in our blood to enter our cells and fuel our bodies.
-When you have type 2 diabetes, your body still breaks down carbohydrate from your food and drink and turns it into glucose.
+When you have type 2 diabetes, your body still breaks down carbohydrate from your food and drink and turns them into glucose.
 The pancreas responds to this by releasing insulin.
 But because this insulin can’t work correctly, blood glucose levels keep rising.
 As a result, more insulin is released.
 For some people with type 2 diabetes, this can eventually tire the pancreas out, meaning their body makes less and less insulin.
 That causes even higher blood glucose levels.

 How common is diabetes?